 Now our Group Policy Object to change local admin password is ready for deployment.
 Right-click on OU that contains the computers and select Link an Existing GPO…

 GPO for changing Local Administrator password has been linked successfully to selected OU.
 Now it’s time for testing it.

 After updating Group Policy on client computer, it’s time to check if password has been changed or not.
-As defined in the GPO, the script to change password is a Startup script and runs only when Windows boots up.
+As defined in the GPO, the script to change password is a startup script and runs only when Windows boots up.
 So, to get this policy executed, we need to reboot client machine.
-Restart client computer using power button on Start menu.
+Now, restart the client computer.